-Representation of DP World PLC and its subsidiary DPWorld Posorja S.A. on the approximately US$377 million project financing for a new deepwater multi-purpose port terminal, a 20km access road and dredging works to be located southwest of Guayaquil, Ecuador.
-The financing is being extended by IDB Invest, DEG and Proparco.
+Represented DP World PLC and its subsidiary DPWorld Posorja S.A. on the approximately US$377 million project financing for a new deepwater multi-purpose port terminal, a 20km access road and dredging works to be located southwest of Guayaquil, Ecuador.
+The financing was extended by IDB Invest, DEG and Proparco.

 RenovAr Projects in Argentina

 Represented KfW IPEX-Bank in the Hermes-covered project financings of the 101 MW Pomona and the Chubut Norte III & IV wind farms; the lenders, including EKF, the Danish export credit agency, FMO and SMBC in the financings of the Villalonga, Chubut Norte I and Necochea wind farms; and Neoen in financing of the Atiplano 200 solar project.
 All projects are supported by RenovAr PPAs.

 Quito International Airport Project

-Representation of Corporación Quiport S.A. and the sponsors in connection with the long-term concession to operate the old international airport in Quito, Ecuador and to undertake the turnkey construction and operation of a new international airport and the subsequent renegotiation of the economic terms of the concession.
-Such representation included the 2006 project financing extended by EDC, the U.S. Export-Import Bank, IDB and OPIC, and the 2018 refinancing extended by Citi and Santander and the 2019 inaugural bond issuance.
+Represented Corporación Quiport S.A. and the sponsors in connection with the long-term concession to operate the old international airport in Quito, Ecuador and to undertake the turnkey construction and operation of a new international airport and the subsequent renegotiation of the economic terms of the concession.
+Such representation included the 2006 project financing extended by EDC, the U.S. Export-Import Bank, IDB and OPIC, the 2018 refinancing extended by Citi and Santander and the 2019 inaugural bond issuance.

 SIC-SING Interconnection Project in Chile

-Representation of a group of Chilean and international lenders, and The Prudential Insurance Company of America, as fixed rate note purchaser, in the long-term project financing for Transmisora Eléctrica del Norte S.A.'s development of a 600 km electricity transmission line and related substations connecting the Sistema Interconectado Central (SIC) and the Sistema Interconectado del Norte Grande (SING) of Chile, which unified most of the country's power grid.
-The US$822 million financing consisted of Dollar and Chilean Peso senior loan facilities and a private placement under New York law, and a value added tax facility under Chilean law.
+Represented a group of Chilean and international lenders, and Prudential, as fixed rate note purchaser, in the long-term project financing for Transmisora Eléctrica del Norte S.A.'s development of a 600 km electricity transmission line and related substations, which unified most of the country's power grid.
+The US$822 million financing consisted of Dollar and Chilean Peso senior loan facilities and a private placement under New York law, and a value added tax (VAT) facility under Chilean law.

 Campo Palomas Wind Farm in Uruguay